Let’s assume that you have a SQL Server workload on Premises and want to take those to the cloud.

 What does that mean?
 Let’s assume that your team is very tenured, they have the expertise in-house but maybe they don’t have the time or expertise to execute a migration.

-If you need help with your SQL migration bring in a partner (Red9 offers SQL Migration Services to any cloud provider).
+If you need help with your SQL migration to aws, bring in a partner (Red9 offers SQL Migration Services to any cloud provider).

 Hybrid Scenarios and Data Migration